kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% Glitchless.md

   - Open door to elevator area
   - Make a manual safety save
   - Stand in doorframe corner near terminal and make a manual save
-  - Pause the game, then queue two concussion grenades on the center turret
+  - Pause the game, then queue 1-2 concussion grenades on the center turret
+    - If the first concussion grenade stuns all three turrets (21.6% chance) then you can save the second one for the Assault Droid later
   - Unpause; if any turret remains unstunned after both grenades, load the safety save and try again
   - If all three turrets are stunned, take the elevator to the Garage
   - There is a 59.6% chance to stun all three turrets after *both* grenades.
 Good luck!
   - You MUST stun all three turrets, since we will be leaving this way
-  - If the first concussion grenade stuns all three turrets (21.6% chance) then you can save the second one for the Assault Droid later
 - In the garage, take hallway on right and last door on right
 - Loot garage head's desk and supplies for passcard and Computer Spikes (+2; 8 Spikes)
-- Run down the central hallway and turn left
+- Return to the main room then turn right down the central hallway and left at the end
-- Open the door and use a medpac if you aren't at full health
+- Open the last door on the left and immediately use a medpac if you aren't at full health
 - Kandon Ark confronts you: 2,2,2
 - Get the swoop accelerator
+  - Kandon and his goons can deal a lot of damage, so watch your health here and medpac as needed
 - Return through central hallway to elevator to main base
 - Exit the Vulkar Garage
+  - With the new Save/Load on Endar Spire, these turrets should never instantly kill you as you're leaving
 - Take first door on right, first door on right, then exit the Vulkar Base

 ### Rescuing Bastila